 08/12/2020: Lucid Air Could Have An EPA Range Of 517 Miles

 06/17/2020: Lucid Air Reveal Set For September 9th, Arizona Factory Set To Open This Year

 02/20/2020: Lucid Factory On Pace To Begin Production Later This Year

 12/03/2019: Lucid Motors Begins Construction Of Arizona Factory

 Disclosure: This web page contains affiliate links from our partners.
 If a reader opens an account or buys a service from a link in this article, we may be compensated at no additional cost to the reader.
 Opening an account with a broker that provides access to IPOs does not entitle the customer allocations of specific IPOs.
 Car photo courtesy of the Lucid Motors Press Room.
-The author is long CCIV and TSLA
+The author is long RIVN, TSLA.

 Favorite tools and investment services right now: